joshcanhelp/josh-to-11/content/post/2020-08-30-wordpress-unit-testing.md

 I brought the [Auth0 WordPress plugin](https://github.com/auth0/wp-auth0) from 0% tested to almost 80% and, in that time, learned a lot about how to avoid common issues and making life writing tests a little easier.
 This post is a collection of ways I've found to accurately and thoroughly test a plugin.

 All the code below is [published here](https://github.com/joshcanhelp/wp-test-plugin) so you can examine and run it locally.
 The code comment at the top of each code block points to where in this project you can find the code.
-I also encoded the techniques here in a [set of helper Traits](https://github.com/joshcanhelp/wp-unit-test-helpers) you can include in your project.
+I also encoded the techniques here in a [set of helper Traits](https://github.com/joshcanhelp/wp-unit-test-helpers) you can include in your project with [Composer](https://packagist.org/packages/joshcanhelp/wp-unit-test-helpers).

 ## Table of contents